 Benefits of Counselling

-From time to time, life can present periods of stress and difficult experiences to people which can have a negative impact on their emotional and mental health.
+From time to time, life can present us with periods of stress and difficult situations.
+Sometimes, periods of stress and difficult life events have a negative impact on the quality of our emotional and mental health.

-Because emotional and mental health are important components of our overall health, it is essential that during times of stress and uncertainty we take steps to protect these.
+Because emotional and mental health are important components of our overall health, it is essential that during difficult times we take steps to protect these.

 “When we are no longer able to change a situation, we are challenged to change ourselves”. – Viktor E. Frankl

-One of the ways that we can do this is by engaging in counselling.
-Counselling is a recognised talk therapy and professional psychological support which can be an important form of support for people during times of stress, loss, and uncertainty.
+One of the ways that we can do this is by engaging in counselling which is a recognised talk therapy and professional psychological support.
+Although counselling helps different people in different ways, it can be a important form of support for people during times of stress, overwhelment, loss, and uncertainty.
 For example,

-• Counselling can provide someone who is feeling stressed, emotionally unwell or mentally distressed with the experience of being in a unique and professional space - unlike the pressurized pace of today's society, the therapy room can offer someone a safe and confidential space to discuss any personal difficulties they are experiencing.
+• Counselling can provide someone who is feeling stressed, emotionally upset or mentally distressed with the experience of being in a unique and professional space; unlike the increasingly pressurized pace of today's society, the therapy room can offer a person a safe, calm, and confidential space to discuss whatever personal difficulties they are experiencing.

-• Because counsellors and psychotherapists are skilled at listening, engaging in counselling can provide a person with the important experience of being heard - this can help them to understand themselves, their problems, and their life situation more clearly.
+• Because counsellors and psychotherapists are skilled at listening, engaging in counselling provides people with the vitally important experience of being heard - this alone can really help a person to understand themselves, their problems, and their life situation more clearly.

 • Like all healthcare disciplines, the practice of counselling and psychotherapy is informed by theory and research.
-Because of this, counsellors and psychotherapists are equipped to deliver evidence-based therapeutic interventions which can be effective in helping people to better manage the symptoms of mental health conditions like depression, anxiety, panic disorder and post-traumatic stress disorder.
+Because of this, counsellors and psychotherapists are equipped to deliver evidence-based interventions which can be effective in helping people better manage the symptoms of mental health issues like depression, anxiety, panic, trauma, and post-traumatic stress.

-• Counselling can also help people to better understand the effects of past events, and in turn, help them to better manage the emotional residue which can stem from the past.
+• Counselling can also help people to better understand the effects of past events, and in turn, help them to cope better with the emotional residue which can linger from experiences and traumas which happened in the past.

 Method of Therapy